BothymanRoyne/Clear-YouTube-Playlist/README.md

 This script was written to empty my Watch Later playlist on YouTube, which had grown to >1000 videos.

 It requires the new layout to work.
-It also has the capability to clear other playlists.
+While I used it for the Watch Later playlist, it does have the capability to clear other playlists.

 Instructions:
 1. login to your YouTube account.